WHAT IS MALLET FINGER?

 With a Mallet Finger, the fingertip cannot straighten on its own: it droops.
 The finger may be painful, swollen and bruised, especially if the bone has torn from the tendon (avulsion).
 Occasionally, blood collects beneath the nail, causing the nail to become detached at the base of the nail.

-In most cases, Mallet Finger injuries can be treated without surgery.
+In most cases, you can treat Mallet Finger injuries without surgery.
 Full-time splint immobilization with the tip of the finger in extension is essential to allow the ruptured end of the tendon to heal.
 Not allowing the tip of the finger to bend at all during the immobilization period is the key to successful healing.
 Once the Mallet Finger has completely healed, your physician or hand therapist will recommend exercises to regain motion of the fingertip.

 Here are examples of different splints that are used to treat mallet injuries.
 Your physician will determine the type of splint that is most appropriate for your injury.